-(a) Semester Budget.-
+- (a) SEMESTER BUDGET.- - (1) IN GENERAL.-The Treasurer shall present a proposed Senate semester budget to the Senate at a special virtual meeting held after the June 1st preceding the Fall semester, and at the first regular meeting during the Spring semester.

-(1) IN GENERAL.-The Treasurer shall present a proposed Senate semester budget to the Senate at the beginning of the semester.
-The Senate shall have 2 regular meetings to approve the proposed budget by a majority vote.
+The Senate shall have 2 meetings to approve the proposed budget by a majority vote.